-One in three people in the world don't have access to a proper toilet.
+One in three people in the world don't have access to a decent toilet.
 We use the most appropriate, affordable and sustainable solution to the local sanitation situation and save lives in the process.

 Time: 30 minutes